Not Judging Others Harshly

 I have also been guilty of judging others harshly (as if I am perfect myself).
 Just recently, I found myself nitpicking my brothers Paddy and Bob after they failed to do something for me.
 Okay, let me tell you the full story.

 About two months ago, Paddy began financing the renovation of our mansion.
 He had the ceiling redone, the floor retiled and the walls repainted.
-In addition, he replaced sofas, curtains, wardrobes, showerheads, toilet bowls and electric bulbs in the mansion with hipper ones.
+What's more, he replaced sofas, curtains, wardrobes, showerheads, toilet bowls and electric bulbs with hipper ones.

-With all that costly facelift of our mansion, I was sure Paddy would be generous enough to purchase for me a classic table for studying and writing.
+With such costly facelift of our mansion, I was sure Paddy would be generous enough to buy me a classic table for studying and writing.
 I imagined my ideal table to have drawers for keeping my stationery as well as the diary, Bible, thesaurus and dictionaries I refer to regularly while studying and writing.

 Guess what!
-When I beseeched Paddy to buy me my desired table, he instructed me to do it myself with my own money.
+When I approached Paddy and requested him to buy me the table I desired, he instructed me to purchase it myself with my own money.
 His response embittered me.
 I wondered how he could spend thousands of shillings to renovate our mansion and not afford a table for me.
 Selfish, uncaring, inconsiderate - these are the adjectives that describe how I thought of him.

 But then I remembered all the good deeds Paddy has done for me.
-Chief among the deeds is lifting me from living in a dilapidated wooden house to living in a fanciful brick mansion, without which I wouldn't be feeling as creative and courageous as I am these days.
-Remembering all those deeds helped neutralize the bitterness I had towards him.
+Chief among them was lifting me from staying in a dilapidated wooden house to living in a fanciful brick mansion, without which I wouldn't now be feeling constantly creative and courageous.
+Remembering that deed neutralized the bitterness I had towards him.

-As for my brother Bob, I always appreciate the little amounts of money he sends me since they come in handy when I have to buy internet data for my phone after our home WiFi fails to work.
+As for my brother Bob, I always appreciate the little amounts of money he sends me since they come in handy when I have to buy internet data for my phone after our home WiFi malfunctions.
 So when he promised to send me some money two weeks ago, I was looking forward to receiving it.

-When two days went by without receiving the money, I phoned Bob to remind him of his promise to me.
-He said "okay" to what I said and then ended the call.
+When two days went by without receiving the money, I phoned Bob to remind him.
+He said "okay" and then ended the call.

 Come the following evening, he still hadn't fulfilled his promise.
-I therefore phoned him again.
-Even though he didn't say anything negative, something about his response told me he wasn't going to send me any money this time round.
+So I phoned him again.
+He told me something in a crisp manner that made me instinctively know he wasn't going to send me any money this time round.

-My instincts were confirmed when I phoned him the next night only for him to end my call without uttering a word to me.
-His attitude towards me pissed me off.
+My instincts turned out to be right because when I phoned him the following night, he ended my call without uttering a word to me.
+I was irked by his attitude towards me.
 "Why had he made a promise he couldn't keep?"
 I asked myself indignantly.

 Like I often do when a loved one wrongs me, I brought to memory all the past sins Bob had done to me.
 Those memories awakened in my soul feelings of resentment towards him.